TimvdLippe/blog/1-app-route/README.md

 the internal routing structure of child elements such as `<route-page>`.

 ## 4. Conclusion
-This blog post roughly describes my experience with the new `<carbon-route>`.
+This blog post roughly describes my experience with the new `<app-route>`.
 There are a lot of other possible usages, which I might address in a later post.
 If you have any question, feel free to contact me on the Polymer Slack (`@timvdlippe`) or on Twitter (https://twitter.com/TimvdLippe).